 Bonfire allows you to track which Vendor was awarded a contract under a project.
-An Award Notice can be be only internal to users within the organization, or it can be made public.
-This article focuses on the Internal Award decision.
+An Award Notice can be only internal to users within the organization, or it can be made public.
+This article focuses on internally setting the Award status.

 Fill in the date, value, and reason for the Award.

-Internally, projects with awarded Vendors will have a green badge under the title of the project to indicate that an award has been made.
+Projects with awarded Vendors will have a green badge under the title of the project to internally indicate that an award has been made.